apollographql/apollo-server/docs/source/api/apollo-server.md

    By default, all errors are reported to Apollo Studio.
 This function can be used to exclude specific errors from being reported.
 This function receives a copy of the `GraphQLError` and can manipulate it before it's reported.
 The modified error (e.g., after changing the `err.message` property) should be returned, or the function can return `null` to avoid reporting the error entirely.
 It is not permissible to return `undefined`.
 Note that most `GraphQLError` fields, like `path`, will be copied from the original error to the new error: this way, you can just `return new GraphQLError("message")` without having to explicitly keep it associated with the same node.
 Specifically, only the `message` and `extensions` properties on the returned `GraphQLError` are observed.
 If `extensions` aren't specified, the original `extensions` are used.

-*  `schemaTag`: String

-   > Will be deprecated in 3.0.
-Use the option `graphVariant` instead.

-   A human-readable name to tag this variant of a schema (i.e. staging, EU).
-Setting this value will cause metrics to be segmented in the Apollo Platform's UI.
-Additionally schema validation with a schema tag will only check metrics associated with the same string.

 *  `graphVariant`: String

    A human-readable name for the variant of a schema (such as `staging` or `production`).
 Setting this value will cause metrics to be segmented in Apollo Studio.
 Additionally, schema validation with a graph variant only checks metrics associated with the same variant.